sanctuarycomputer/style/README.md

   </div>
 </div>
 ```
-We can visualize exactly how this file will appear in our HTML.
-If we also want to remove or add and atribute, all we have to do is either append or remove a class name.
+From this example, we can visualize exactly how this file will appear in our HTML.
+If we also want to remove or add and atribute, all we have to do is  append or remove a class name to one of our elements.
+This makes making changes to classes

+Make a small change to a class, and see that change propagate neatly throughout your app.
+It's the Functional Programmer's approach to styling!

 This approach allows us to implement a completely custom component design without  having to rely on writting verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.